 |Configure Skype for Business hybrid||There are three basic steps:

-1. Configure your on-premises environment to federate with Office 365.
+1. Configure your on-premises environment to federate with Microsoft 365.

-2. Configure your on-premises environment to trust Office 365 and enable shared SIP address space with Office 365.
+2. Configure your on-premises environment to trust Microsoft 365 and enable shared SIP address space with Microsoft 365.

-3. Enable shared SIP address space in your Office 365 tenant.
+3. Enable shared SIP address space in your Microsoft 365 organization.

 In addition, if you have Exchange on-premises, then you may want to configure OAuth between your Exchange on-premises and Skype for Business Online environments.

 For more information, see Configure Skype for Business hybrid.

 |Move pilot users

 ||After you have completed the steps to prepare and configure your environment for Teams (or Skype for Business Online), you can start moving pilot users to your online Microsoft 365 organization.
 For more information, see Move users from on premises to Teams and Move users from on premises to Skype for Business Online.